The Repository pattern in Go: a painless way to simplify your service logic

 Reading the data

-It’s not specific to any database (it’s a common Go concept), so you should not be afraid that you spoil the domain. 😉
+It’s not specific to any database (it’s a common Go concept), so you shouldn’t be afraid that you’ll spoil the domain. 😉

-I can imagine a situation that we would like to support multiple trainers – in this case, this assumption will not be valid.
+I can imagine a situation where we would want to support multiple trainers.
+In that case, this assumption would not be valid.

 But for now, YAGNI!

-For clarity – this is how the interface based on UUID may look like:
+For clarity, this is how an interface based on UUID might look:

 GetOrCreateHour(ctx context.Context, hourUUID string) (*Hour, error)